 Big-Game Brad Stuver: Austin FC’s Unlikely U.S. Open Cup Superhero

 Tangled 1-1 with the Earthquakes, out on the road in San Jose, things were getting weird.
 Physicality was ramping up.
-The energy of the U.S. Open Cup Quarterfinal turned chaotic and, most importantly, Austin’s star man, Brandon Vazquez – of Superman-inspired goal celebrations and the tournament’s top scorer – was on a stretcher with a knee injury that would end his night and his season.
+The energy of the U.S. Open Cup Quarterfinal turned chaotic and, most importantly, Austin’s star man, Brandon Vazquez – of Superman-inspired goal celebrations and the tournament’s top scorer at the time – was on a stretcher with a knee injury that would end his night and his season.

 “When you lose a player like Brandon, you need to get more out of every single person that you have, because you simply don’t replace a guy like that,” said Brad Stuver, Austin’s 34-year-old goalkeeper and, like Vazquez, a 2025 MLS All-Star.
 “Everyone needs to step up a little more.”